 3. What is the difference between Scratch and The Lab Google Blockly?

 Scratch is a development environment designed especially for programmers aged 8 to 16 (but it’s fun and useful for beginners of all ages).
-It’s an all-inclusive environment that contains any block you need to manipulate this cute cast of characters through an environment of your creation.
+It’s an all-inclusive environment that contains any block you need to manipulate a cast of characters through an environment of your creation.
 More experienced scratcher’s can branch out and create games and animations all their own using Scratch’s extensive library of blocks.

 4. Why do we use Python?